charlesdaniels/charles-util/README.md

   support installation on systems such as OpenBSD which don't have support from one or more of these.
 The new build script also correctly detects non-GNU versions of Make.

+* pdfutil has been deprecated due to poor code quality.